-Lorry trailer deaths: What we know so far
+Lorry trailer deaths: what we know so far

 – Ambulance staff found all 39 victims, including a young woman, dead inside the container.

+– But after reports some may have been Vietnamese, the force said on Friday “this is now a developing picture” and said it would give no further details until formal identification takes place.

-– The force have yet to identify the lorry victims, saying the coroner must first establish each person’s cause of death before officers move on to attempt to identify individuals.
+– Police have yet to identify any of the dead, saying the coroner must first establish each person’s cause of death before officers move on to attempt to identify individuals.

 – This will be a “substantial operation” and the force “cannot estimate how long these procedures will take”.